bitnami/charts/bitnami/contour/README.md

 <!--- app-name: Contour -->

-# Bitnami package for Contour
+# Bitnami Secure Images Helm chart for Contour

 Contour is an open source Kubernetes ingress controller that works by deploying the Envoy proxy as a reverse proxy and load balancer.